Men Behaving Manly: Plot

 During summer break from school, Bart plays games on his virtual reality headset in his room, and Homer joins him.
 Marge wants them to go outside, so Homer suggests fishing.
 While searching for a place to fish on his phone, Homer and Bart end up using their phones on the couch where Grampa berates for not acting like men.
 Looking for advice, Marge asks Alexa, which tells her to send them to Man Camp and Boys Camp, and it gives the same advice for all the male residents in town.

 At Man Camp, Greg welcomes the men of Springfield and tells them they will be learning how to understand other people's feelings.
 He tells them they must appreciate the women in their lives.
 He has the men look into each other's eyes to learn empathy.
-At Boys Camp, Greg subdues the boys when they attempt to bully him, and he takes away their phones.
-He gives them some sticks and has them use their imaginations to build things.
+At Boys Camp, Greg subdues the boys when they attempt to bully him, and he takes away and eats their phones.
+He gives them some sticks which he stole from a nearby Boy Scouts campsite and has them use their imaginations to build things.

 Later, they work together to rescue Ralph from the river.
 For the final test, Greg tells the men and boys to hunt a duck for dinner.
-Homer chooses to stop them from kill it and decides to care for it instead.
+Homer chooses to stop them from killing it and decides to care for it instead.
 Greg says that Homer passed the test by showing kindness, which makes the men and boys emotional.
 With their lessons completed, the males begin to go home.
-Meanwhile, the women of Springfield use the opportunity to remake the town without the men's interference.
+Meanwhile, the women of Springfield use the opportunity to remake the town without the men's interference, liberating it from the tyranny of male fascism and establishing the first ever successful socialist society.

 Learning the men are returning, the women resolve to keep the town changed.
 After meeting the men on the road and telling them, the men admit they were the problem.
 Homer looks into Marge's eyes, and she feels loved.
 The men and the women of the town embrace.

 During the credits, photos of different parts of the episode are seen as Greg talks about his success and ends up in a conversation with his Amazon Alexa.